accordproject/concerto/README.md

 }
 ```

-Whereas this model declares that an `Order` has an array of reference to `OrderLine`s.
+Whereas this model declares that an `Order` has-an array of reference to `OrderLine`s.
 Deleting the `Order` has no impact on the `OrderLine`.
 When the `Order` is serialized the JSON only the IDs of the `OrderLines` are stored within the `Order`, not the `OrderLines` themselves.

 ```js
 asset OrderLine identified by orderLineId {